-It shall be a violation for any owner or operator of a solid waste facility or solid waste hauler or any residence or business to fail to comply fully with any provision of Chapter F.
+It shall be a violation for any owner or operator of a solid waste facility or solid waste hauleror any residence or business to fail to comply fully with any provision of Chapter F.

-A person or entity in violation of this Chapter, including but not limited to failing or refusing to submit reports or pay the fees required under the provisions of this rule in a timely manner, shall be subject to late payment procedures and charges as established in this rule.
+A solid waste facility permittee or hauler person or entity in violation of this Chapter, including but not limited to failing or refusing to submit reports or pay the fees required under the provisions of this regulation in a timely manner, shall be subject to late payment procedures and charges as established in this regulation.